SteerSuite/Release/README.md

 NOTE:
 The contents of the external/ directory are NOT part of SteerSuite.
-Each component in external/ has its own authors, copyright, and license, and those sources are only included for convenience.
+Each component in external/ has its own authors, copyright, and license, and those souces are only included for convenience.

 ----------
  CREDITS
 ----------

 Refer to the SteerSuite web page for credits and acknowledgements.